-Attention: This device may only be used indoors in all EU member states and EFTA countries.
+Attention: This device may only be used indoors in Great Britain.

 Canadian Compliance Statement

 This device contains licence-exempt transmitter(s)/receiver(s) that comply with Innovation, Science and Economic Development Canada's licence-exempt RSS(s).
 Operation is subject to the following two conditions: